Lycast/RealEstateManager/README.md

 * Real estate Filter
 * Registration of real estate on an internal database
 * Sharing data with other applications
-* creation and updating of real estate
+* Creation and updating of real estate
 * Loan simulator
 * Euro dollar conversion
 * Multi-support display